Instant Composition projects

 an 8-year collaboration with Jan Schacher, music and interaction- technology.
 Researching, performing, co-teaching and exchanging in inter-cultural contexts.

-We were searching for a linkage between the non-verbal art forms dance and music, where the body can take on the role of a musical instrument and the electronic music obtains a physical form and expresses motion pattern.
+We were searching for a linkage between the non-verbal art forms dance and music, where the body can take on the role of a musical instrument and music / sound obtains a physical form and expresses motion pattern.
 We were interested to find a crossing point where the two art forms become like one.

 1) sounding bodies - moving sounds